 The injuries suffered in a car accident can alter the rest of your life, and may force you to take time off of work or significantly impact your ability to work at all.
 In these cases, you can pursue compensation for your lost wages and the loss of future earning capacity.

 Pain & Suffering

 Pain and suffering damages can be recovered when a person’s injuries caused them undue physical pain or emotional distress.
 These are considered non-economic damages, as they are incalculable losses and subjectively awarded a monetary value.

 Loss of Consortium

-Unfortunately, a serious car accident can affect a victim’s ability to maintain a relationship with their spouse, either physically and emotionally, or both.
+Unfortunately, a serious crash can affect a victim’s ability to maintain a relationship with their spouse, either physically and emotionally, or both.
 In these instances, the victim’s spouse can pursue damages for loss of consortium, or loss of companionship.

 Things You Need to Know If You Have Been in a Car Accident

 - Do not post any comments or items on Facebook or other social media outlets about being in a car accident.
-It will hurt the value of your car accident case.
+It will hurt the value of your auto accident claim.